 The prospective financial statements of the TRC Legal Group are a non-GAAP aggregated set of prospective financial statements.
 TRC Group consists of TRC Parent, THALP and THAGP.
 As TRC Parent controls THALP and THAGP it is required by NZ GAAP to consolidate THALP and THAGP into the TRC Group.
 The Directors of TRC Parent note that while TRC Parent holds 100% of the ordinary shares of TRL, the Crown holds 100% of the preference shares in TRL.
 The rights and obligations attached to the preference shares result in the Crown having control of TRL, meaning that it inconsistent with NZ GAAP to consolidate TRL into TRC Group.
-The Directors of TRC Parent wish to present a view of the forecast financial position of TRC Legal Group and its prospective results for the year ended 30 June 2019 in one set of prospective financial statements.
-Such a presentation has to be treated as a non-GAAP set of prospective financial Statements to consolidate TRL into TRC Group.
+The Directors of TRC Parent wish to present a view of the forecast financial position of TRC Legal Group and its prospective results for the year ended 30 June 2020 in one set of prospective financial statements.
+Such a presentation has to be treated as a non-GAAP set of prospective financial statements as it is not acceptable under PBE IPSAS 6 Consolidated and Separate Financial Statements to consolidate TRL into TRC Group.